Sky Cig in Action

 What I would say is that this is an OK option if you really want an electronic cigarette that is the same size as a cigarette, if this isn’t something that is so much of a big deal to you then better options are available .

-Take a look at the top rated e cigarettes on the top left hand side of this page.
+Take a look at the top rated e cigarettes at the top of this page.